Import work items from an Excel file

 Each import file must contain no more than 3,000 records.

-- All unit fields must be 10 characters or less.
+- All unit fields must be 10 characters or fewer.

 -

-If you're categorizing work items using a classification structure like your master cost codes, make sure those codes already exist in Sage Construction Management before importing.
+If you're categorizing work items using a classification system, such as the master cost codes, the codes must already exist in Sage Construction Management before importing the file.

 - Open a blank Microsoft Excel spreadsheet or download the sample file.

-- The first row specifies the column names and must be labeled as shown in the table below.
+- Label the first row with the column names shown in the table below.

 Make sure that all the required fields are included.
 Field names do not contain any spacing within the word, or before and after.